Salazar-99/gnode/README.md

 ## Configuration

-The `run.sh` script prompts for all configuration variables and secrets.
+The `gnode.sh` script prompts for all configuration variables and secrets.
 Variables are written to `terraform/infra/prod.tfvars` and `terraform/apps/prod.tfvars`, while secrets are written to corresponding `secrets.auto.tfvars` files.

 ### Variables